staples-sparx/StaplesLabs.github.io/jobs/software_engineer.md

 station.
 Come visit or apply online at http://staples-sparx.com.

-### Responsibilities

-* Hands on development, design and testing of innovative products

-* Support the development of multiple components

-* Work on a small team as a self-starter

-* Test at the unit, functional and integration level

-* Working on legacy code as well as green field development

-* Actively track new languages and technologies

-* Provide on-call support as needed

-* Collaborate with Product, QA , Integration and Support teams

-* We are looking to fill multiple roles for our Innovation Lab.
-If you are an experienced engineer with the following experience please apply!
-We have multiple opportunities for individual contributors as well as leadership roles.

 ### Requirements

 * BA/BS in Computer Science, Math, Physics, or other technical field